payalrani123/testing-labs-journal-github_progress/week09/01_system-security.md

 ### Questions

 1. How many users exist on the system?
+2.  just 1.
-2. Which accounts appear to be system accounts?
+3. Which accounts appear to be system accounts?
+4.  team 1.
-3. Why do operating systems create system accounts?
+5. Why do operating systems create system accounts?
+6.  to manage security, isolate processes, and enforce strict access controls.
+7.

 ### Reflection

-Explain why understanding system users is important for cybersecurity.
+Explain why understanding system users is important for cybersecurity. because human error and social engineering are the leading causes of data breaches.

 ------------------------------------------------------------------------